Some open problems on multiple ergodic averages: Problems related to polynomial sequences

-As mentioned previously, when all transformations are equal, and the polynomials are essentially distinct, then characteristic factors of the averages \eqref{E:Multies} can be chosen to have very special algebraic structure.
-For general commuting transformations this is no longer the case; if one chooses $p_2=p_1=n$, $T_1=T_2$, and $f_2=\bar{f}_1$, then the averages \eqref{E:Multies} do not converge to $0$ unless $f_1=f_2=0$.
-The same problem persists when two of the polynomials are \emph{pairwise dependent}, meaning, some non-trivial linear combination of two of the polynomials is constant.
-But in all other cases, there is no obvious obstruction to having ``simple" characteristic factors. \begin{problem} Suppose that the polynomials $p_1,\ldots, p_\ell\in \Z[t]$ are {\bf pairwise} independent.
+As mentioned previously, if all transformations are equal, and the polynomials are essentially distinct, then characteristic factors of the averages \eqref{E:Multies} can be chosen to have very special algebraic structure.
+For general commuting transformations this is no longer the case; if one chooses $p_1=p_2=n$, $T_1=T_2$, and $f_2=\bar{f}_1$, then the averages \eqref{E:Multies} do not converge to $0$ unless $f_1=f_2=0$.
+The same problem persists when two of the polynomials are \emph{dependent}, meaning, their quotient is some non-trivial linear combination of the polynomials is constant.
+But in all other cases, there is no obvious obstruction to having ``simple" characteristic factors with algebraic structure: \begin{problem} Suppose that the polynomials $p_1,\ldots, p_\ell\in \Z[t]$ are pairwise independent.
 Show that there exists $d\in \N$ such that the factors $\cZ_{d,T_1}, \ldots, \cZ_{d,T_\ell}$ are characteristic factors for the averages \eqref{E:Multies}. \end{problem} This is known to be the case when the polynomials have distinct degrees \cite{CFH11}.
-But it is not known for some simple families of integer polynomials, for instance, for the family $\{n^3, n^3+n\}$ or the family $\{n, n^2, n^2+n\}$.
-Even for weak mixing transformations the problem is open: \begin{problem15*} Suppose that the transformations $T_1, \ldots, T_\ell \colon X\to X$ are weak mixing and the polynomials $p_1,\ldots, p_\ell\in \Z[t]$ are {\bf pairwise} independent.
+But it is not known for some simple families of integer polynomials, for instance, for the family $\{n^3, n^3+n\}$ and the family $\{n, n^2, n^2+n\}$.
+Even for weak mixing transformations the following problem is open: \begin{problem15*} Suppose that all the transformations $T_1, \ldots, T_\ell \colon X\to X$ are weak mixing and the polynomials $p_1,\ldots, p_\ell\in \Z[t]$ are pairwise independent.
 Show that